mridulrb/mridulrb/README.md

 ### Bio 👨🏻
 ```
-I'm a Cloud Developer Advocate at IBM 💻
+I'm a Cloud Developer Advocate at IBM 👁🐝M
-I focus on Data Science & Microservices 🌈
+I focus on Data Science & Microservices 💻

-💬 | Mail me at hello@mridulbhandari.com or Mridul.Bhandari@im.com if you need help
+💬 | Mail me at hello@mridulbhandari.com or Mridul.Bhandari@ibm.com if you need help
 ```

 <!-- 💻 | Publish Code Content